-Sometimes polypropylene (plastic) rope is used, mainly because it's relatively inexpensive.
+Sometimes polypropylene (plastic) rope is used.
 For life-buoy tethers and rescue equipment, the fact that it floats is ideal.
 But it's also slippery, stiff and a little too light to make a proper heaving line because it just doesn't "carry" as well through the air.
 Especially on a breezy day - the difference might be compared to throwing a baseball versus throwing a ping-pong ball!

 If you're planning to build your own heaving line, keep in mind that you'll need about 12' of extra rope, over and above the length of the finished heaving line.
 About 10' goes into the monkey's fist knot... and then another foot or so goes into the tapered splice (at the monkey's fist end)... and then another foot or so for the eye-splice at the bitter end.